tadashi-aikawa/jumeaux-toolbox/README.md

 ## Jumeaux Viewer

-You can access to http://localhost:8888.
+You can access to http://localhost:8888 and login with LocalStack mode on.

+After login successed, you need to input configurations as following.

+* DynamoDB table name
+  - jumeaux-viewer
+* Bucket name
+  - mamansoft-jumeaux-viewer

 ## Jumeaux